Back in January, my trip on the then Bears Ears National Monument ranked as one of my favorite trips of all time.

 And with my new home, I can get away for a quick overnighter.

 And that was the case last week.
-Joan and I went with two of her colleagues and enjoyed canyons, Pueblos, rock art, and amazing dispersed camping.
+Joan and I went with two of her colleagues and enjoyed canyons, Pueblos, Rock Images, and amazing dispersed camping.

 And though rains came the first day, we still enjoyed the first canyon.